Twilight Eyes

-Twilight Eyes is a novel by American writer Dean Koontz, released in 1985 (the original version, published by Land of Enchantment) and 1987 (expanded version, Berkley).
+Twilight Eyes is a horror novel by American writer Dean Koontz, released in 1985 (the original version, published by Land of Enchantment) and 1987 (expanded version, Berkley).
 Throughout the book, a character with the self-appointed name "Slim MacKenzie" uses his psychic powers to hunt Goblins – a kind of monster that seems to have the ability to mimic human beings.

 Plot summary

 The book begins with Slim sneaking up on, and killing, a "goblin or beast" on the fair grounds of a local carnival.
-Goblins are monsters which can shape shift between human and bestial forms, genetically engineered super-predators which desire bloodshed and human misery.
+Goblins are monsters which can shapeshift between human and bestial forms, genetically engineered super-predators which desire bloodshed and human misery.
 Created in an ancient, technologically superior era of human civilization, they exist to torment and ultimately murder humans.
-They can only be seen by a few people, including Slim himself, Rya Raines (his wife), and Joel Tuck (Slim's friend and fellow carnie).
-These goblins are superhuman and extremely dangerous and genocidal, at least as intelligent as us, and can mimic human behavior.
-While they appear and act as a normal person would, they experience only negative emotions like fear and hate.
+Their true form can only be seen by a few people, including Slim himself.
+While they appear and act as a normal person would, goblins experience only negative emotions like fear and hate.
 Their only pleasure is in torturing and murdering humans.

-Slim's claim to fame is his "Twilight Eyes", which give him the ability to receive psychic, or prophetic, premonitions of the future.
-They also allow him to see through the human seeming disguise of the goblins.
-These eyes are named what they are because they are colored purple like the skyline at dusk.
+Slim's "Twilight Eyes", which are colored purple like the skyline at dusk, give him the ability to receive psychic, or prophetic, premonitions of the future.
+They also allow him to see through the human-like disguise of the goblins.